Trial Performed on Liquid Loaded, Unconventional Shale Gas Well in Indiana

 Increase gas production and recoverable reserves from a liquid loaded, unconventional shale well with a horizontal wellbore.

-The trial resulted in a 62% increase in gas production and a 50% increase in liquid production over its steady-state performance with a rod pump prior to the SCS installation.
+The trial resulted in a 62% increase in clean natural gas production and a 50% increase in liquid production over its steady-state performance with a rod pump prior to the SCS installation.

 This was the first time certain topside and subsea technologies were deployed downhole: